danielbowie/danielbowie/README.md

   📂 [GitHub Repo](https://github.com/danielbowie/neurovascular_aging_NBD) | 🔗 [OSF Link](https://osf.io/q3sxj/)

 - **Amyloid-Negative / Tau-Positive Classification**
   Prevalence estimation using bootstrapping, Gaussian mixture models, and PET/CSF biomarker thresholds to explore A−/T+ status and its long-term implications.
+  **This project integrates R and Python using the `reticulate` package, with Python-based GMM modeling feeding into R-based statistical pipelines.**
   *(Conducted using ADNI and PREVENT-AD data; due to data governance, code and results are not yet publicly shareable.)*

 - **Cerebrovascular Health and Functional Connectivity**